Workload management with resource classes in Azure Synapse Analytics

 The memory allocation for each resource class is as follows.

 By default, each user is a member of the dynamic resource class smallrc.

 The resource class of the service administrator is fixed at smallrc and cannot be changed.
 The service administrator is the user created during the provisioning process.
-The service administrator in this context is the login specified for the "Server admin login" when creating a new SQL Analytics instance with a new server.
+The service administrator in this context is the login specified for the "Server admin login" when creating a new Synapse SQL pool with a new server.